-As stated in the introduction to this guidance, the new regulations apply to all work situations where a person could fall any distance liable to cause personal injury so the old "two metre height rule" no longer applies and every potential fall situation needs to be assessed.
+As stated in the introduction to this guidance, the new regulations apply to all work situations where a person could fall any distance liable to cause personal injury and every potential fall situation needs to be assessed.
 Clearly if a person is close to a void when on top of a lift car, and personal injury could result from a fall, then action must be taken.

 The Work at Height Regulations establishes a hierarchy whereby work at heights should be avoided whenever it is reasonably practicable to do so.
-So rather than working on top of a lift car, the first consideration must be can the work be conducted elsewhere.
-For example if repair or adjustment is required on a door gear can it be carried out with the car positioned conveniently at the landing rather than the engineer working from the car roof?
+So rather than working on top of a lift car, the first consideration must be - can the work be conducted elsewhere.
+For example, if repair or adjustment is required on a door gear can it be carried out with the car positioned conveniently at the landing rather than the engineer working from the car roof?

-If work at height cannot be avoided and it is not possible to work from an existing workplace, the legislation requires "collective safeguards" in preference to individual measures, such that the precautions against a possible fall protects everyone rather than just individuals wearing fall protection equipment.
+If work at height cannot be avoided such as work on a lift car top, the legislation requires "collective safeguards" in preference to individual measures, such that the precaution against a possible fall protects everyone rather than just individuals wearing fall protection equipment.